It was 55 years ago today that Denis Law scored on his debut for Manchester United in a 2-2 draw against West Bromwich Albion. [18 August 1962]

-To mark this unique milestone in the club’s history I am working on a feature documentary that will focus on that period from 1958 to 1968.
+To mark this unique milestone in the club’s history I am working on a documentary that will focus on that period from 1958 to 1968.
 My intention is to pay tribute to my heroes, who laid the foundations for the club I have supported for more than 50 years to become the most popular team on the planet.
-Equally, I hope that my film will define why Manchester United is much more than just a football club.
+The film will be part of a series of documentaries themed ‘Man Utd The Religion’, I hope my films will help define why Manchester United is much more than just a football club.

 For me supporting Manchester United has been more akin to a religion than a simple obsession with a sports team.
 A religion that unites people from all backgrounds, whatever your faith, whatever your nationality, whatever your beliefs.
 Born in 1959, a year after the tragedy of Munich, I grew up in that 10 year window that ended with United winning the European Cup.